 The rear extension has a large a sitting room with double sided fire, bi-folding doors off the existing kitchen.
 Secret doors either side lead to a new ground floor WC, laundry room, dog room and plant rm.
 The roof of the extension is a stunning roof terrace off the master suite with external stairs down to the garden with hot tub and entertaining spaces.

-What was once a house with a single direction of flow is now a fully connected and visually exciting property with contemporary interiors for its family.
+What was once a house with a single direction of flow is now a fully connected and one which is visually exciting to move through with contemporary interiors fit for its family.